-Contact Point Name: Héctor González E-mail: partenariadoshe@cdti.es Tel: +34 91 581 04 89 Funding commitment 1.500.000€ Anticipated number of Not known projects to be funded by Maximum funding per N/A awarded project / per partner Eligibility of a partner as a For-profit enterprises (large or SMEs) established and carrying out RTDI activities in beneficiary institution Spain.
-Other entities such as Universities, Public Research Institutions, Technological Centres, and other not-for-profit private institutions are not eligible.
-Eligible topics All Eligible type of research Type of research: Applied research. and TRL TRL: 4-7 Submission of the Each Spanish company participating in a project and requesting funding from CDTI, (pre)proposal at the must apply via CDTI's electronic submission system (https://sede.cdti.gob.es). national level CDTI's application process consists of completing an online application form which is accompanied by a short technical report written in Spanish.
-The report must focus on the activities (and associated budget) that the company will assume in the project (please check Type of research funded and Eligible costs sections in this table).
-Deadline to complete CDTI's application process: the same day as the closing of the international call.
-Applicants are strongly advised to check the detailed information available on CDTI website and to contact the NCP for advice about national funding rules, before submitting a proposal.
-Additional eligibility criteria Please note that failing to comply with the national application process for the funding agency by the deadline, will deem the company ineligible to participate in the ior the fulluling agency call.
+Contact Point Name: Héctor González

+E-mail: partenariadoshe@cdti.es

+Tel: +34 91 581 04 89

+Funding commitment 1.500.000 €

+Anticipated number of Not known

+projects to be funded by

+Maximum funding per N/A

+awarded project / per

+partner

+Eligibility of a partner as a For-profit enterprises (large or SMEs) established and carrying out RTDI activities in

+beneficiary institution Spain.
+Other entities such as Universities, Public Research Institutions, Technologica

+Centres, and other not-for-profit private institutions are not eligible.

+Eligible topics All

+Eligible type of research Type of research: Applied research.

+and TRL TRL: 4-7

+Submission of the Each Spanish company participating in a project and requesting funding from CDTI

+(pre)proposal at the must apply via CDTI's electronic submission system (https://sede.cdti.gob.es).

+national level

+CDTI's application process consists of completing an online application form which

+is accompanied by a short technical report written in Spanish.
+The report must focus

+on the activities (and associated budget) that the company will assume in the project

+(please check Type of research funded and Eligible costs sections in this table).

+Deadline to complete CDTI's application process: the same day as the closing of

+the international call.

+Applicants are strongly advised to check the detailed information available on CDT

+website and to contact the NCP for advice about national funding rules, before

+submitting a proposal.

+•

+Additional eligibility criteria

+for the funding agency by the deadline, will deem the company ineligible to participate in the

+call.